Planning application decision

 The case and punctuation used in field names is insignificant, meaning

-are all valid ways of naming the 'start-date
+are all valid ways of naming the 'start-date' field.

-A field name MAY be treated as being case insensitive.
+A field name SHOULD be treated as being case insensitive.

-A non-alphanumeric character in a field name MAY be ignored.
+A non-alphanumeric character in a field name SHOULD be ignored.

 Evolution

-- Processors of this version should ignore any fields they aren't expecting.
+- Data may contain additional fields in the future.
+Processors must ignore any fields they aren't expecting.

-- Fields in this specification may be deprecated in a future version, but won't be removed, or change their semantic meaning.
+- Fields in this specification will be deprecated in a future version, rather than being removed.

 Extensibility